- Planning ahead

 - Does everyone know who to report any hazardous or suspicious items to?

-Note: If you find hypodermic needles, or other drugs related litter, it is often best to leave in place and contact our Community Safety team on 028 9027 0469 from Monday to Friday to arrange collection.
+If you find hypodermic needles, or other drugs related litter, it is often best to leave in place and contact our Community Safety team by calling 028 9027 0469 or emailing email@example.com from Monday to Friday to arrange collection.
 Outside of these times you can call our out of hours contact number on 07850 499 622.
 You can consider allocating the handling of any hazardous waste to a limited number of individuals, who should then be suitably briefed and, if necessary, trained on specific procedures.
 Take no chances.
 If in doubt - leave.

 - Does everyone know to wash hands before eating, and after handling the rubbish?